Boating Accidents Primary Cause of Drowning Deaths in Ohio

 • Duck boat

-The Risk Factors of Boating and Open Water
+Boating Injury and Open Water Accidents

 The number one risk factor in boating drowning accidents is an inability to swim.
 In the United States of America drowning is the second leading cause of unintentional injury death in children aged 1–14 years.
 Boating is associated with 15-20 percent of Ohio’s drowning accidents each year.